Skip to content

 Who Snollo is NOT for

-• Users who primarily want a smart wake-up alarm — Sleep Cycle has the most refined implementation
+• You primarily want a phase-aware wake-up alarm — Sleep Cycle has the most refined implementation

-• Users who want population-level snore score benchmarks — SnoreLab has 170M+ nights of comparison data
+• You want population-level snore score benchmarks — SnoreLab has 170M+ nights of comparison data

-• Users who need a native watchOS app to start sessions from their wrist — Pillow has a stronger watchOS UI
+• You need a native watchOS app to start sessions from your wrist — Pillow has a stronger watchOS UI

-• Users who need clinical-grade sleep apnea diagnosis — a sleep study is required for that
+• You need a clinical sleep apnea diagnosis — a sleep study is required for that

 Private Sleep Tracking — Frequently Asked Questions